 Learning a second language assists in developing communication skills at a global level and improves cultural understandings.

 Language in the Classroom

-At Saint Brigid’s College connections are forged with ‘sister’ Universities and Organisations in order to create real life and sustaining opportunities for students to utilize their language skills.
-Our families host students from other countries and in return our girls often have the opportunity to participate in reciprocal exchanges or Study Tours as a way of experiencing first-hand the culture and language of another country.
-SBC also hosts University students from Italy who often choose to visit Australia in order to enhance their English.
-Through the WAATI Language Assistant Programme, students work in classrooms alongside our girls providing invaluable insight and authentic language experiences.
-If you are interested in participating in this programme as a Host Family please click here for more information and application forms.
+At St Brigid’s College connections are forged with ‘sister’ Universities and Organisations in order to create real life scenarios for students to utilize their language skills.
+Our families in the past, have had the opportunity to host students from other countries and in return our girls have often had the opportunity of participating in reciprocal exchanges or Study Tours as a way of experiencing first-hand the culture and language of another country.
+These have not only enhanced the students’ language acquisition and provided insights into the heart and essence of the country and its people but, also nurtured personal development.
+We hope to continue these experiences in the near future.